pk9444/StoutCaseStudy2/README.md

 # Stout Case Study 2
-Analyzing and Visualizing financial data
+Analyzing and Visualizing financial data as a Flask-based web application.

 ## README